Azure Digital Twins

 The Update Interval parameter allows real-time digital twin deployments with high message rates and/or many data sources to throttle their updates to the Azure Digital Twins service and avoid hitting its resource limits (currently 1000 updates per second).
 More information on Azure Digital Twins resource limits can be found here.

-Here is a screenshot of the dialog in the ScaleOut Digital Twins™ UI for creating an Azure Digital Twins connector:
+The screenshot below shows the dialog in the ScaleOut Digital Twins™ UI used to create an Azure Digital Twins connector:

 adt_connector_image